• Menu

 • Sala di Costantino

-The Raphael Rooms are unanimously considered to be among the most emblematic masterpieces of the Vatican Museums… and Captain Ulysses can only agree!
+The Raphael Rooms are widely regarded as some of the greatest masterpieces of the Vatican Museums.
+Captain Ulysses couldn’t agree more!

 The School of Athens - Vatican Museums

-Built in the early 1930s by Italian architect Giuseppe Momo, the Bramante Staircase (also known as the Giuseppe Momo Staircase) is a huge spiral staircase inspired by a double helix staircase designed in the Renaissance by the architect Bramante (hence its name).
+Built in the early 1930s by Italian architect Giuseppe Momo, the Bramante Staircase (also known as the Momo Staircase) is an impressive spiral staircase.
+It was inspired by a double-helix staircase designed during the Renaissance by the famous architect Donato Bramante (hence the name).

 Bramante Staircase - Vatican Museums

-The Vatican Museums are located within the Vatican City State, a few steps from St. Peter’s Square, St. Peter’s Basilica and Castel Sant’Angelo.
+The Vatican Museums are located within Vatican City, just a short walk from St. Peter’s Square, St. Peter’s Basilica, and Castel Sant’Angelo.

-The nearest metro station is Cirpo-Musei Vaticani on line A. Many buses, including hop-on hop-off bus tours, also stop near the Vatican Museums.
+The closest metro station is Cipro-Musei Vaticani on line A. Many bus lines, including hop-on-hop-off tourist buses, also stop near the Vatican Museums.

 Opening hours of the Vatican Museums

-You should also know that skip-the-line access to the Vatican Museums and the Sistine Chapel is also included in the Omnia Card.
+Additionally, skip-the-line entry to both the Vatican Museums and the Sistine Chapel is included in the Omnia Card and the Rome Tourist Card.

 Guided tour of the Vatican Museums